RTiK/mosaic/README.md

 ### Formulation

 The initial input is a set of icons.
-The arrangement of these icons is a _chromosome_ of an _individual_.
+The arrangement of these icons is a chromosome of an individual.

 > Page breaks are made automatically when a page is filled.
 To allow for underfilled pages, we add Page-Break-Elements into the genome.
 They are treated in the same way as the icons.

-In the beginning, a _population_ of a fixed number of _individuals_ is created.
-The _individuals_ in the first generation all have a random _chromosome_ i.e., a random arrangement of icons.
+In the beginning, a population of a fixed number of individuals is created.
+The individuals in the first generation all have a random chromosome i.e., a random arrangement of icons.

 #### Strategy

-Each generation applies a set of modifications to the population: _individuals_ that have reached the maximum age are removed, low-fitness _individuals_ are culled, a subset of top performers are carried over unchanged (elites), and some are mutated.
-The population is then topped up with freshly randomized _individuals_.
+Each generation applies a set of modifications to the population: individuals that have reached the maximum age are removed, low-fitness individuals are culled, a subset of top performers are carried over unchanged (elites), and some are mutated.
+The population is then topped up with freshly randomized individuals.

 #### Mutation

-The only mutation currently implemented is swapping two _alleles_ in the _chromosome_ — i.e., exchanging the positions of two icons.
+The only mutation currently implemented is swapping two alleles in the chromosome — i.e., exchanging the positions of two icons.
 Because every icon appears exactly once, no repair step is needed afterward.

 #### Parameters

 Each example defines the following parameters at the top of the file:

-- `kPopulation`: Number of Individuals in a Population.
+- `kPopulation`: Number of individuals in a population.
-- `kGenerations`: Number of Generations for the algorithm to run.
+- `kGenerations`: Number of generations for the algorithm to run.
-- `kPageBreaks`: Number of Page-Break-Elements to be inserted into the _chromosome_.
+- `kPageBreaks`: Number of Page-Break-Elements to be inserted into the chromosome.
 - `kNumOfPieces`: Number of Icon-Pieces to generate (for solid-colored generated pieces).
-- `kMaxAge`: Maximal age an Individual can reach before dying.
+- `kMaxAge`: Maximal age an individual can reach before dying.
-- `kPercentageElites`: Percentage of Individuals that are carried into the new Population unchanged (they are NOT removed from the old Population).
+- `kPercentageElites`: Percentage of individuals that are carried into the new population unchanged (they are NOT removed from the old population).
-- `kPercentageMutants`: Percentage of Individuals that are mutated before passing to the new Population.
+- `kPercentageMutants`: Percentage of individuals that are mutated before passing to the new population.

 ### Fitness function